humanmade/altis-privacy/docs/consent/README.md

 ## How does it work?

-Altis Consent is an API that is designed to handle how cookies and other types of data stored locally on a user's computer are registered in the code.
-By creating a registry of cookies and local storage, and defining what those cookies are used for, the API allows the software to intelligently use only those cookies that a user has granted access to.
+Altis Consent is an API that is designed to help you manage when to load scripts that set cookies and other types of data stored locally on a user's computer.
+It allows you to subscribe to changes in a user's consent and use those events to trigger Google Tag Manager tags, or to lazily load other JavaScript that sets cookies.

-In order for this to work, all cookies and local storage used on a site must be registered in the way mentioned in the Altis developer documentation.

 ## What does it do?

 Out of the box, the Consent API supports [Altis Analytics](docs://analytics/native/README.md) and [Google Tag Manager](docs://analytics/google-tag-manager/README.md).
 Using the controls provided on the Privacy page in the WP admin you can link your website's Privacy Policy and Cookie storage Policy page.

 There are options to control whether to grant the user a choice to select the types of cookies they want to consent to, or an option to allow all cookies or only functional cookies.
 You may also easily add a cookie consent banner message in the admin settings.

 In addition, a robust templating system and dozens of filters allow development teams to fully customize the options or the display of the banner, or only customize certain specific elements, based on a site's needs.